Lawton, Oklahoma: Museums

 The Fort Sill Museum, located on the military base of the same name, includes the old Fort Sill corral and several period buildings, including the old post guardhouse, chapel, and barracks.
 It also features several artillery pieces.
 The old fort is designated as a National Historic Landmark.

 The Comanche National Museum and Cultural Center, operated by the Comanche Nation Tribe, focuses on exhibits and art relating to the Comanche culture.
 The museum also hosts traveling American Indian exhibitions from the Smithsonian Institution, Michigan State University Museum, and Chicago's Field Museum.

 Historic structures

-The National Register of Historic Places lists places in Lawton, including the Mattie Beal House, the Carnegie Library, the First Christian Church, the First Presbyterian Church of Lawton, the Mahoney-Clark House, and the Methodist Episcopal Church, South.
+The National Register of Historic Places for Lawton lists the Mattie Beal House, the Carnegie Library, the First Christian Church, the First Presbyterian Church of Lawton, the Mahoney-Clark House, and the Methodist Episcopal Church, South.
 Old Fort Sill has been designated as a National Historic Landmark, the highest classification.

 Sports

 Lawton was the former home to the Lawton-Fort Sill Cavalry, a basketball team.
 The team moved in 2007 from Oklahoma City to Lawton, where they won two Continental Basketball Association championships and a Premier Basketball League championship.
 In 2011, the Cavalry ceased operations in their second year in the PBL.